John's El Camino Project

 Thanks to Rick at EC Parts in California, I have a couple rust free doors and a Choo Choo Customs cowl induction hood.
 I also bought new GM rear quarters.
 The ZR1 rear roll pan, and IROC-SS ground effects came from Russ at The ElCamino Store.
 The car returned on September 16th, 1999 from McNair Body Shop in Conrad, IA.
 Great job on the paint & body work by John McNair!

 In late 2002, I bought a WS code steering gear from a 1984 Z28, and instaled it with modifications to the power steering pump as well.
-That has since been replaced with a Monte SS style box.
+That has since been replaced with a Monte SS style box for better road feel.

 New non scratched windows were added in the summer of 2003 as well.
 See details here.